-Reading between the lines (and the er comic à clef in Vortex, where somebody looking suspiciously like Rivoche is described more as into comics theoretically than practically), it sounds like Rivoche just didn’t, like… do the comic itself.
+Reading between the lines (and the er comic à clef in Vortex, where somebody looking suspiciously like Rivoche is described as being more into comics theoretically than practically), it sounds like Rivoche just didn’t, like… want actually do the comic itself.

 (These days, I think Marvel is only using the “self covered” format?)